diam0voi/RGO-lib-parser/README.md

 ## How to Run

 Below are instructions for running the application on different operating systems after downloading the corresponding file from the **Assets** section of this release.
+The application is made in the Standalone Portable format, strict availability of the development language (Python) **is NOT** required!

 ---